 A senior writer at the Ayn Rand Institute, a California-based think tank that promotes the philosophy of objectivism, Bernstein is a frequent talk radio and television guest and has written widely on philosophical issues, including the need for heroes in our lives and the application of philosophical principles on topics ranging from volunteerism to war.
 His first novel, “Heart of a Pagan,” was published in 2002.
 His next book, “The Capitalist Manifesto,” is scheduled for publication next year.

 Lawrence University, "Ayn Rand Expert Discusses the Mind as Hero in Lawrence University Address" (2003).
 Press Releases.
-Paper 222.
+222.